Olympus E-M1 II vs Sony A6000

 Review summary: Olympus E-M1 II vs Sony A6000

 So what is the bottom line?
-Which of the two cameras – the Olympus E-M1 II or the Sony A6000 – has the upper hand?
+Is there a clear favorite between the Olympus E-M1 II and the Sony A6000?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M1 Mark II: